 Near the cape there were many nets and we had to change course several times to stay away from them.
 Later the wind veered NW but it was still too weak for even motor-sailing.

 In the evening we walked to the Capitanerie and filled several forms.
 The shower/wc facilities here are rather bizarre: they operate from 0800 to 2000 and before using them you must find the lady attendant from whom you borrow the key after giving her the inevitable tip.
 Appraising this situation we concluded that we just had to use Thetis’ facilities.
 We would only add an infinitesimal amount to the already very dirty water.
 AC and water are readily available at the pier and we connected right away.
-It looks like the fuel dock would be hard to approach because of the dredging operations.
-The GSM signal strength is variable and it is hard to receive data.
-Most of the boats in the marina are Tunisian.
-The other boaters are not very friendly, they hardly look at you and they seem to singularly lack any curiosity about a new arrival that flies a strange flag.
-This is in great contrast to the gregarious boaters in Greece and Turkey.
+It looked like the fuel dock would be hard to approach because of the dredging operations.
+The GSM signal strength was variable and it was hard to receive data.
+Most of the boats in the marina were Tunisian.
+The other boaters were not very friendly, they hardly looked at you and they seemed to singularly lack any curiosity about a new arrival that flies a strange flag.
+This was in great contrast to the gregarious boaters in Greece and Turkey.

 After hot showers aboard Thetis we walked up the very steep path (20-30 minutes) to the famous village of Sidi Bou Saïd.
 Considering that this is one of the most celebrated and wealthy suburbs in Tunisia, we were amazed at the amount of refuse along the path.
 The village of Sidi Bou Saïd is indeed charming although architecturally not very remarkable.
 What contributes to its charm are the elaborate doors, the iron grill work, and the vibrantly multi-colored bougainvilleas.